api3dao/oev-docs/docs/guides/airnode/deploy-airnode/deploy-container/index.md

 :::

 This file requires no changes on your part.
-It has been created with just one API endpoint.
-It will instruct the Airnode to attach to the Sepolia test network.
-There are a few variables this file will extract (interpolate) from `secrets.env`.
+It has been created with just one API endpoint and configured to listen to requests on the Sepolia test network, though this tutorial will not make any such requests.
+There are a few variables this file will interpolate from `secrets.env`.

 ### secrets.env